 Jennifer Hawkins, DVM

 You might think a veterinarian always knows when something abnormal is going on in their pets.
-It’s true, we’re able to examine our pets from home but, admittedly, I don't do this on a regular basis.
-When I'm home, my pets expect me to serve them and I expect them to supply me with entertainment and heaping amounts of love in return.
+It’s true;We’re able to examine our pets from home, but I admit that I don't do this on a regular basis.
+When I'm home, my pets expect me to serve them, and I expect them to supply me with entertainment and heaping amounts of love in return.

 It occurred to me during a recent head-rubbing marathon that my pets were due for their annual examinations.
 While I had my cat Mottley on her back, I pushed back her checks and took a look at her teeth.
 And there it was: a resorptive lesion in her mouth.
 Darnit, I thought, why didn't she tell me?
 Why hadn’t I, of all people, scheduled her annual dental exam on time?